beryx-gist/badass-runtime-example-javafx/README.md

 ./gradlew run
 ```

-A window containing the text `Hello, OpenJFX!` should appear on the screen.
+A window containing the text `Hello JavaFX` should appear on the screen.

 **Creating and executing a custom runtime image:**